Last Updated April 9, 2021

 (a) You hereby authorize Cloudflare to take steps to monitor and audit your usage of the CSAM Scanning Tool to help ensure that the service is used solely for the Purpose, and otherwise in accordance with these terms.

-(b) You hereby authorize Cloudflare to provide reports to NCMEC on the images you upload on the CSAM Scanning Tool that match the signatures of known child pornography images.
+(b) You hereby authorize Cloudflare to provide reports to NCMEC on the images you upload on the CSAM Scanning Tool that match the signatures of known CSAM images.
 You hereby instruct Cloudflare to identify you in these reports and to include the email address you have specified for the CSAM Scanning Tool in such reports.
 You understand that such reports do not relieve you of any legal requirements that might arise from your use of the CSAM Scanning Tool, including, but not limited to, any obligation you have to file NCMEC reports.

 3. Details for the CSAM Scanning Tool